Dev-shrm07/MEETX_CODE/README.md

 # Meeting Manager App

 The Meeting Manager App is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to manage their meetings, providing features for creating, updating, and deleting meetings.
-Users can also register and log in to access their meetings securely.
+Users can also register and log in to access their meetings securely. [check out here](https://meetxksh.netlify.app/)

 - Frontend-code: https://github.com/Dev-shrm07/Meetx